-In order to detect the suitable grasp type from visual data and control the gesture of the robotic hand, the detector needs to find the box bounding the object and classify the possible grasp type.
-We base our method on YoloV4 \cite{yolov4} that has shown promising results in the domain of object detection.
+In order to detect the suitable gesture from visual data and control the gesture of the robotic hand, the detector needs to find the box bounding the object and classify the possible gesture.
+We base our method on YoloV4 \citep{yolov4} that has shown promising results in the domain of object detection.
 YoloV4 is a fast operating speed object detector optimized for parallel computations in production developed in C++.
 The architecture of YoloV4 consists of: (i) backbone: CSPDarknet53, (ii) neck: SPP, PAN and (iii) head: YOLOv3.
-The similarity of MS-COCO dataset \cite{mscoco} which the network is trained on to our dataset makes YoloV4 a suitable source for transfer learning.
+The similarity of MS-COCO dataset \citep{mscoco} which the network is trained on to our dataset makes YoloV4 a suitable source for transfer learning.
 As the COCO dataset is a general purpose dataset used in many classification, detection and segmentation networks specialized in objects purposed to be interacted with, we found its domain similar to our task at hand.
 This similarity makes it a suitable and opportune to exploit transfer learning.
 Out of the 54 object classes, 11 precisely match with classes from the COCO dataset.
 The remaining classes exhibit similarities either in appearance, such as pliers to scissors, or in context, for instance, "glass container (HANDS)" and "bowl (COCO)," both belonging to the kitchen appliances category.
 This nuanced categorization enhances the model's ability to recognize objects with contextual and visual resemblances.
 Lastly, the high throughput of the network when deployed on the GPU will result in real-time detection.
 Using this method, the object detector determines the bounding box corresponding to the person's gaze.
 The vector of probabilities for each grasp type is readily available in the last layer of the network.
 When used in isolation, the class with the highest probability is typically selected as the output of the object detector.
 However, in our case, we retain the probabilities for all classes and present the entire vector as our output.
 Therefore, we have a vector from the last layer of the YOLO neural network containing all 13 probabilities for each grasp type.

-We fine-tune the pre-trained YoloV4 on our dataset using the images augmented by our copy-paste.
-These images are further generalized by utilizing photometric and geometric distortions and other augmentations from "bag of freebies" \cite{yolov4} i.e., saturation, exposure, hue and mosaicing.
-To make the network completely invariant to the object's color, we set hue to the maximum value of 1.0 in our experiments.
-All the training setup are outline at \autoref{tab:train_setup}.

-To train, validate and test the network, imagery data has been split to 48537 ($54.1\%$), 12134 ($13.5\%$) and 29029 ($32.3\%$) images respectively, and balanced according to each class.
-The augmented data is only used in the training process.
-Training loss and validation's mean average precision (mAP) are outline in \autoref{fig:yolo_chart}.
-To prevent any over-fitting, validation mAP provides a guide on the iteration with the best generalization, reaching $85.43\%$ validation mAP.
-This results in the very close mAP of $84.97\%$ for the test set, proving the high generalization of the network.